Are Commissions Wages?

-The Wage Act applies to commissions as soon as they are earned by the employee.
+Yes, if they are earned by the employee as a result of his or her contribution to revenue.
+For example, a sales person who is paid a percentage of each sale is receiving a commission.
+Incentive payments that are triggered by performance evaluations or overall profitability are bonuses, not commissions, and not subject to the Wage Act.
+The Wage Act (the Massachusetts wage and hour law) applies to commissions as soon as they are earned.
 When a commission is earned can vary according to the company's policy- for example, the policy can provide that a commission is earned when a customer signs a contract, when an invoice is sent to a new customer, or when the company is paid.
-Whatever that trigger is, the employee must be paid that commission within 6 days of the end of the pay period, just like wages.

-Under the new earned sick time law in Massachusetts, all employees earn an hour of sick time for each 30 hours worked, beginning on the first day of employment, up to 40 hours in a year.
-The time begins to accrue immediately, but an employer can limit the use of that time until 90 days (calendar days) after the start of employment.
-It’s not just sick time: time off under this law can be for the employee’s own illness, but also for purposes of attending routine medical appointments or taking care of a child or immediate family member, or taking a child or immediate family member to routine medical appointments.
-Unlike earned vacation time, unused earned sick time does not have to be paid out to the employee at termination.
+Under the Massachusetts earned sick time law, all employees earn 1 hour of sick time for every 30 hours worked, up to 40 hours per year.
+The time begins to accrue immediately, but an employer can limit its use until 90 days after the start of employment.
+It’s not just sick time: time under this law can also be used for attending routine medical appointments or taking a child or immediate family member to medical appointments.
+Unlike vacation, earned sick time does not have to be paid out to the employee at termination.
 The law also prohibits retaliation against an employee for using any of the time accrued under this law.

 Why You Need to Care About Wage and Hour Laws